The benefits of living in a retirement village

 4. Maintain an active lifestyle

-There are plenty of benefits to staying active as you age and retirement villages help promote an active lifestyle.
+There are plenty of benefits of staying active as you age and retirement villages help promote an active lifestyle.
 Most offer a range of activities within the village or have easy access to facilities such as swimming pools, golf courses, bowling greens and gyms.

 And because retirement villages provide a low maintenance lifestyle with less garden and household maintenance required, living in a retirement village can give you more time and opportunities to explore new interests.

-4. Safety, security and reassurance
+5. Safety, security and reassurance

 It's important we feel safe in our homes, and retirement living can provide higher levels of health and physical security for older people.
 Feeling safe, secure and reassured in our own homes is fundamental to feeling less stressed and more relaxed.